dailytutorfor.you

 Step 5: Code Review

-Between tasks, the requesting-code-review skill automatically activates:
+Between tasks, the requesting-code-review skill activates automatically:

 ## Code Review Report ### Task 3: Auth Service Tests ✅ Spec Compliance: All test cases match design ✅ Code Quality: Good coverage (95%) ### Issues Found: - ⚠️ Minor: Missing edge case for empty email - ⚠️ Minor: Should test concurrent login attempts ### Verdict: PASS with minor fixes